-The summer months are here that includes one thing – the wedding season!
-I personally love weddings, and during the winter months’ love seeing who gets engages and their journey to the altar.
+The summer months are here and that includes one thing – the wedding season!
+I personally love weddings, and during the winter months’ love seeing who gets engaged and their journey to the altar.

-In February one of my bridesmaids, Lauren got engaged and she asked me if I would be one of her bridesmaids.
+In February my friend, Amanda got engaged and she asked me if I would be one of her maid of honor.
 Of course, I said yes!
-This is my third time being a bridesmaid and I started thinking about what it takes to be the best possible bridesmaid.
-Below are eight things I’ve learned from my big day and my friend’s special days.
+This is my fifth time being a bridesmaid and I started thinking about what it takes to be the best possible bridesmaid.
+Below are seven things I’ve learned from my big day and how to be a good bridesmaid to your BFF.

-- Constantly be asking the bride what you can do to help her.
-Whether it’s picking up her dress from alteration, taking the rings to get sized, helping her get organized the day-of, you are there for the bride.
+Whether it’s picking up her dress from alteration, taking the rings to get sized, or helping her get organized the day of, you are there for the bride.
 A million things are running through her head to remember, taking a few things will help your bestie.
 It’ll relieve stress and help her enjoy her day!

-- Remember it’s not about you.
 You feel glamorous and beautiful after having your hair and make-up done and you look good.
-Perhaps you’re trying to catch a groomsmen’s eye.
+Perhaps you’re trying to catch a groomsman’s eye.
 But remember no one is supposed to care how you look.
 It’s the bride’s day and her appearance is the only one that really matters.
 So know you look nice, but don’t make it all about you and your bad self.

-- Start saving early.
 Most of the time as a bridesmaid you help plan the bachelorette party and bridal shower.
 A lot of time and money goes into these activities and you need to be prepared!
-You also have to save up for the bridesmaid’s dress, shoes, accessories and gifts for the wedding and bridal shower.
-Stop getting your morning coffee at Starbucks, eat-in, or sell some clothes you don’t wear on Poshmark to earn a little extra cash.
+You also have to save up for the bridesmaid’s dress, shoes, accessories, and gifts for the wedding and bridal shower.
+Stop getting your morning coffee at Starbucks, eat in, or sell some clothes you don’t wear on Poshmark to earn a little extra cash.

-- Get the exact dress and accessories the bride wants.
 I’m guilty of this.
-I tried on all the mystic grey dresses at David’s Bridal.
+I tried on all the ice blue dresses at David’s Bridal.
 My stylist had me try on a dress in a style that mystic grey came in but I fell in love with this bright cobalt blue color!
 It could be easy to think, “Oh just put me in the middle” or “no one will care what color my dress is anyway.”I also had fun trying on a few wedding dresses.
 I couldn’t help myself!
 I’m pretty sure I said aloud, “No one would notice if I wore this right?”

 Jokes aside, it doesn’t matter what you think of the color or style.
 It matters to the bride and the vision she has for the wedding.
 That’s why it was so nice that David’s Bridal knew exactly what Lauren wanted, it helped me not get off task and to focus on the colors at hand.